EddyVerbruggen/SocialSharing-PhoneGap-Plugin/README.md

 ## 3. Usage
-You can share text (including a link), a subject and (any type of) image.
+You can share text, a subject (in case the user selects the email application), (any type and location of) image, and a link.
 However, what exactly gets shared, depends on the application the user chooses to complete the action.
 A few examples:
 - Mail: message, subject, image.
-- Twitter: message, image (any link in the message will be nicely shortened).
+- Twitter: message, image, link (which is automatically shortened).
-- Google+ / Hangouts: message, subject.
+- Google+ / Hangouts: message, subject, link
-- Facebook iOS: message, image.
+- Facebook iOS: message, image, link.
 - Facebook Android: when an image is passed to Facebook, the message needs to be entered by the user.
 - Facebook Android: when a link is added to the message, the link is shared, the message needs to be entered by the user.